Lake Harriet (Minnesota)

 Lake Harriet is a lake in southwest Minneapolis, south of Bde Maka Ska and north of Minnehaha Creek.
 The lake is surrounded by parkland as part of Minneapolis’ Chain of Lakes.
 The lake has an area of 335 acre and a maximum depth of 85 ft.

 History

-The lake was historically known as Bdé Umáŋ (the other lake) to the Dakota people.
+The lake is historically known as Bdé Umáŋ (the other lake) to the Dakota people, the original inhabitants of the area.

-Lake Harriet is named for Harriet Lovejoy, who lived with her husband Colonel Henry Leavenworth at Fort Snelling(then Fort St. Anthony).
+Lake Harriet is named for Harriet Lovejoy, who lived with her husband Colonel Henry Leavenworth at Fort Snelling (then Fort St. Anthony).
 The two came to the area in 1819.
 The lake and surrounding land was last owned by Colonel William S. King, who donated the land to the Minneapolis Park and Recreation Board in 1885.